adbht/LabsApp/README.md

 ## Features
-   - User Authentication with email
+   - User authentication with email
    - CRUD functionality
    - Labs contain name, date and location
    - Displays a list of labs